 Would you like to start practicing yoga but have no idea where to begin?
 Don’t worry, you’re in the right place.
 Here you will find everything you need to take your first steps with confidence and motivation.

 From basic tips to ideal poses for beginners, this guide will help you create a practice that suits you.
-Whether at home or in a studio, you can embark on a journey full of wellness and balance.
+Whether at home or in a studio, you can start a path full of well-being and balance.

 What is yoga?

-Yoga is a holistic practice that combines movement, breathing, and meditation.
-Originating in India thousands of years ago, it aims to harmonize body, mind, and spirit, promoting physical, mental, and emotional well-being.
+Yoga is an integral practice that combines movement, breathing, and meditation.
+Originating in India thousands of years ago, it seeks to harmonize body, mind, and spirit, promoting physical, mental, and emotional well-being.

-It is not just a physical exercise, but also a lifestyle.
-Through techniques like asanas (postures), pranayama (breath control), and meditation, yoga helps connect you with yourself and with the present.
+It’s not just a physical exercise, but also a lifestyle.
+Through techniques such as asanas (postures), pranayama (breath control) and meditation, yoga helps you connect with yourself and the present.

-When we talk about beginners in yoga, we refer to those who are taking their first steps in this practice.
-It may be someone who has never tried yoga or who has very limited experience.
+When we talk about yoga beginners, we mean those who are taking their first steps in this practice.
+It can be someone who has never tried yoga or who has very limited experience.

-Beginners are often in the stage of familiarizing themselves with the basic postures, learning to coordinate breathing with movement, and understanding the fundamental principles of yoga, without worrying about perfection.
+Beginners are usually at the stage of becoming familiar with the basic postures, learning to coordinate breathing with movement and understanding the fundamental principles of yoga, without worrying about perfection.

 The best type of yoga for beginners

-There is no single answer, as the “best” yoga for beginners depends on your needs, goals, and fitness level.
-However, some practices are more advisable for those who are starting and seeking a gradual approach.
+There is no single answer, as the “best” yoga depends on your needs, goals, and physical condition.
+However, styles such as Hatha Yoga, Vinyasa Yoga, Yin Yoga or Restorative Yoga are usually recommended for those who are starting out, as they allow a gradual and accessible approach.

 Starting yoga can seem overwhelming, but the most important thing is to allow yourself to learn at your own pace.
-Start by defining your intention: do you want to relax, strengthen your body, or simply try something new?
-Having a clear purpose will help you stay focused and motivated.
+Start by defining your intention: do you want to relax, strengthen your body, or just try something new?
+Being clear about your purpose will help you stay focused and motivated.

 You don’t need much equipment to get started.
-With a good non-slip mat, comfortable clothing, and, if you wish, accessories like blocks or straps, you’ll be ready for your first practice.
-Additionally, it’s useful to familiarize yourself with the basic postures, such as child’s pose or mountain pose, as these will be the foundation for more advanced movements.
+With a good non-slip mat, comfortable clothing and, if you wish, accessories such as blocks or straps, you’ll be ready for your first practice.
+In addition, it is useful to familiarize yourself with the basic postures, such as the child’s pose or the mountain pose, as these will be the basis for more advanced movements.

-Remember that yoga is not about achieving a perfect posture, but about listening to your body.
-If something hurts or doesn’t feel right, adjust the posture or take a break.
-Breathing is key: sync your movements with deep breaths to better connect with your practice and calm your mind.
+Remember that yoga is not about achieving a perfect pose, but about listening to your body.
+If something hurts or doesn’t feel right, adjust the pose or rest.
+Breathing is key: synchronize your movements with deep breaths to better connect with your practice and calm your mind.

-If it is more comfortable for you, start with guided classes, whether in-person or online.
-A good instructor can help you avoid mistakes and will offer adjustments according to your level.
-Also, don’t worry about practicing for hours; 15 or 20-minute sessions are an excellent starting point.
+If you find it more comfortable, start with guided classes, either in person or online.
+A good instructor can help you avoid mistakes and will offer adaptations according to your level.
+Also, don’t worry about practicing for hours; sessions of 15 or 20 minutes are an excellent starting point.
 The important thing is to be consistent.

 Finally, remember that yoga is a personal journey.
-Do not compare yourself to others, every body has its own rhythm and possibilities.
-Create a calm space at home, be patient with yourself, and enjoy the process.
-Every small step is an achievement on your path to well-being.
+Don’t compare yourself to others, each body has its own rhythm and possibilities.
+Create a quiet space at home, be patient with yourself and enjoy the process.
+Each small step forward is an achievement on your path to well-being.

-If you want to start your yoga practice simply and guided, we have prepared a video with an ideal routine for beginners.
-It is perfect for familiarizing yourself with the basic postures and connecting with your breath.
+If you want to start your yoga practice in a simple and guided way, we have prepared a video with an ideal routine for beginners.
+It is perfect for familiarizing yourself with the basic postures and connecting with your breathing.

-Spend a few minutes of your day following this sequence.
+Dedicate a few minutes of your day to following this sequence.
 You will feel more relaxed, energized, and ready to incorporate yoga into your daily life.
 Click on the video and start your first routine!

-When someone begins yoga, it is natural for questions to arise.
-Here are some of the most common doubts and their answers to help you feel more confident when starting your practice.
+When someone starts yoga, it’s natural for questions to arise.
+Here are some of the most common questions and their answers to help you feel more confident when starting your practice.

 Do I need to be flexible to practice yoga?